Mad Dogs & Englishmen

 Joe Cocker is one of the few white voices able to sing the blues with both conviction and power.
 After the success of his "Ray Charles sings Lennon and McCartney" cover, "With A Little Help From My Friends," Cocker set off for a break in LA after months on the road.
 Having met Leon Russell at Woodstock, Cocker had him produce a second album and his massive hit "Delta Lady," so it was to Russell that Cocker turned when faced with the necessity of staging an American tour at short notice.
 The film and soundtrack outcome was the hastily assembled but well rehearsed one-off rock big band recorded here.

-Recorded over two nights in March 1970 at the Filmore East, the Mad Dogs and Englishmen set includes some fine blues singing (with Rita Coolidge never far away), emotional work outs of "Delta Lady" and "The Letter," and covers of Beatles and Stones hits.
+Recorded over two nights in March 1970 at the Fillmore East, the Mad Dogs and Englishmen set includes some fine blues singing (with Rita Coolidge never far away), emotional work outs of "Delta Lady" and "The Letter," and covers of Beatles and Stones hits.
 Frankly, Cocker sounds so stoned or simply exhausted between tracks that his performances are all the more remarkable.

 The sound is well mixed (under the auspices of Glyn Johns) and includes just the right amount of audience reaction but lacks the last ounce of dynamic pop and real transparency.
 The CD is cleaner in the dense brass and backing choir sections.